Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 _`<extrafile>`_ is the file containing the extra code or data for the resulting ROM file.
 This extra data can be up to 1K long and will be placed at position 0x3BD0 of banks 0 and 3; this means that this code or data will be visible to applications via standard inter-slot calls (such as RDSLT or CALSLT) to the kernel slot, at address 0x7BD0.
 See _[4.7.1.
 The free space at kernel main bank](#471-the-free-space-at-kernel-main-bank)_ for more details.

-/8 must be used only if the ROM mapper uses 8K banks. _`<8K bank selection port address>`_ is the memory mapped port address that selects the 8K bank visible in the first half of page 1 (4000h-5FFFh); for example 6000h for the ASCII8 mapper.
+`/8` must be used only if the ROM mapper uses 8K banks. _`<8K bank selection port address>`_ is the memory mapped port address that selects the 8K bank visible in the first half of page 1 (4000h-5FFFh); for example 6000h for the ASCII8 mapper.
 This will appropriately patch the generated ROM boot code to support this kind of mapper.

-As an alternative to using the /8 parameter when using ROM mappers with 8K banks, MKNEXROM can be instructed to appropriately patch the generated ROM by adding a header to the mapper file itself.
+As an alternative to using the `/8` parameter when using ROM mappers with 8K banks, `mknexrom` can be instructed to appropriately patch the generated ROM by adding a header to the mapper file itself.
 This header consists of a FFh byte followed by the bank selection port address in little-endian format.
 See below for an example.

 ### 3.3.
 Rules for the bank switching code